Skip to Content

 • Purple – On site tent, RV and cabin accommodations

-We loved visiting Stony Brook in October during the fall foliage season so we took many photos.
-Here are some of our favorites highlighting the beauty of Stony Brook:
+We loved visiting Stony Brook during the fall foliage and took many photos.
+Here are a few of our favorites so you know exactly what to expect:

 Wooden bridge and small waterfall at Stony Brook